SeisComP/seiscomp/doc/base/overview.rst

 Today there are some common formats to store metadata:

 * FDSN StationXML
-* SeisComP inventory
+* |scname| inventory
 * Dataless SEED - the old *de facto* standard
 * ArcLink XML.

-Dataless SEED can be imported to, and exported from, SeisComP if needed.
+Dataless SEED can be imported to, and exported from, |scname| if needed.

 You can get inventory information from various public sources including `EIDA`_ or `IRIS`_ and many more. `SMP`_ allows you to create and share meta data from your own station network and to export an intentory in :term:`SCML` format.

-Inventories for all considered recording stations need to be imported into SeisComP, and loaded into its database, before data can be processed.
+Inventories for all considered recording stations need to be imported into |scname|. and loaded into its database, before data can be processed.
 There are various tools to do this.
 The tools are described in the inventory section of this documentation.